funkybob/puppy/README.md

 Install
 =======

-Install as a cache backend as you would any other:
+Install as a cache backend as you would any other.
+It can work with either the PyLibMC backend in Django, or "django-redis".

+For Redis, use:

+    'BACKEND': 'puppy.redis.PuppyCache',

+For memcached, use:

-    'BACKEND': 'puppy.cache.PuppyCache',
+    'BACKEND': 'puppy.memcached.PuppyCache',

 Puppy currently requires Redis 2.6.12 or greater, as it uses the new combined SET command to affect SETNX and SETEX in one step.
 This also requires